-Ensuring a healthy immune system in your pet at all times is the best thing you can do to ensure the survival rate.
+- Ensuring a healthy immune system in your pet at all times is the best thing you can do to ensure the survival rate.
 Once you see signs of recovery, you can know your pet will survive.

-They will probably continue to experience nausea and some diarrhea for a week or so as they improve but once recovery starts they’ll survive.
+- They will probably continue to experience nausea and some diarrhea for a week or so as they improve but once recovery starts, they’ll survive.

 - It can have all the water he would like.
 I would add raw, organic apple cider vinegar to his water – 1 teaspoon to a ½ gallon of water to build his immune system and boost his gut health.

-If you’ve taken your pet to a vet, you may be sent home with an antibiotic for it to take.
+- If you’ve taken your pet to a vet, you may be sent home with an antibiotic for it to take.

-Keep your pet warm and comfortable avoiding any stressful situation until fully recovered.
+- Keep your pet warm and comfortable avoiding any stressful situation until fully recovered.

-6) Disinfecting your home
+6) Disinfecting Your Home

 Household cleaners will not kill parvovirus.
 Recommended cleaning solutions are a 1:1 bleach and water solution or a 1:1 vinegar (white or apple cider) and hydrogen peroxide solution for surfaces.

 This protects other dogs from the infection and your recovering dog as well.
 With a weakened immune system, the risk of catching something else is high for a recovering dog.

 If you are planning to add a new dog to your pack, you should wait until your recovered dog has been its old self for 6 months.
 This is considered a safe time period by most vets although some say wait a full year to ensure the destruction of the virus.

-I hope you never have to deal with parvovirus on your homestead and if you have I hope you never have to again.
+I hope you never have to deal with parvovirus on your homestead and if you have, I hope you never have to again.
 It’s devastating.

 Remember, the decision you make about taking your dog to the vet or helping it through on your own is yours to make.
-Your financial situation, personal beliefs, experience and skill level and usual farm practices all come into play and they are all personal.
+Your financial situation, personal beliefs, experience and skill level, and usual farm practices all come into play and they are all personal.